 Being a grown-up (or at least acting like it) isn’t as hard as you would think.
-Do these 21 things to seem like a badass 21-year old.
+Check out the list of 21 things you can do to be a badass 21-year-old.

 1. Mature Drinking

-I get it, you just turned 21 and want to get wasted at the bars.
+I get it, you just turned 21 and want to get wasted at the bars and play drinking games.
 Take some time out to practice moderation, and for god’s sake ditch the Four Lokos and Burnett’s.
 Learn how you like your martinis and have good taste in alcohol.

 2. Cook